What Is Consolidation of Concrete?

 The internal vibrator is widely used on construction sites.
 It is also called a “Poker Vibrator” or “Needle Vibrator”.
 It generally consists of a power unit, a flexible shaft, and a needle.

 Internal vibrators are used to compact concrete in beams, walls, columns, and slabs.
-There are many factors that affect the performance of the internal vibrator-like frequency, amplitude, and head dimensions of vibrators.
+Many factors affect the performance of the internal vibrator-like frequency, amplitude, and head dimensions of vibrators.

 Generally, the shape of the vibrator needle is cylindrical and has a needle diameter of around 2 to 12 cm.